-- Light source, transmission medium, detector - Total internal reflection/refraction.
+- Light source, transmission medium, detector - Traditional explanation: Total internal reflection/refraction.
 Bend too much and light will leak out.
-Straight can go for kilometers with no loss
+Straight can go for kilometers with no loss - More modern single mode more of a wave guide, less bouncing

 Fiber Optic Types